Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Then for the tutoring, it ranges as well, depending largely on which exam you’re studying for, how many hours you purchase in a bundle, and of course, your specific tutor.

 You can sometimes catch discounts and special deals, especially when you bundle tutoring with a class, but that is the general range you can expect to pay.
+The lack of transparent pricing is a real frustration and frankly a red flag when you’re trying to comparison shop.

 My Thoughts On Varsity Tutors